 The majority of Syrian people were not extremists and merely wanted Syria to democratise.
 During demonstrations in Homs, Deraa and Deir Al Zor, protestors reworded the popular refrain, “God, Syria and Freedom” from the original “God, Syria, and Bashar”.
 Initially people called for:

 1) A repeal of the political prisoner’s law.

 2) A repeal of the one state system law.

 3) A repeal of the state of emergency law.

 Yabroud, a city 90KM North of Damascus, held its own free elections and set up its own secular government.
 The regime tried to suppress the people’s right to determine their own future.
 The NCB (National Co-ordination Committee of the forces of democratic change) tried to reason with the regime to begin a democratic transition.
 They were ignored.
 The regime employed disgusting levels of savagery to maintain power, deliberately starving many rebel controlled areas, forcing people to eat weeds and stray animals.

 The crucial role that women played in the Revolution was detailed.
 Namely:

 - The Aleppo women who founded Radio Naseem (the first independent radio station there).

-- How women transferred vital information in rebel controlled areas and beyond, often passing through violent regime checkpoints.
-Their veils were useful as the regime could not recognise them.
-When the regime knew a person’s details, they frequently tortured and imprisoned their family.
+- How women transferred vital information in rebel controlled areas and beyond, often passing through violent regime checkpoints, using their veils so that the regime could not recognise them.
+This was because when the regime knew a person’s details they would frequently torture and imprison their family.

 - Alawi actress Fadwa Suleiman’s hunger strike in the name of the Revolution.